Maria's Cookbook

 • ¼ cup fresh lemon juice

-• 2 tablespoons piri-piri sauce or hot pepper sauce (adjust to taste)
+• 2 tablespoons piri-piri sauce or hot sauce, to taste

 • ¼ cup chopped fresh parsley

-1. Season the chicken pieces with salt and pepper.
-Heat 2 tablespoons of butter in a large skillet over medium-high heat.
+1. Season the chicken with salt and pepper.
+Sear it in 2 tablespoons of the butter over medium-high heat until golden on all sides, 5 to 6 minutes.
+Set aside.

-6. Stir in the garlic, paprika, turmeric, and red pepper flakes, cooking until fragrant, about 1 minute.
+3. Stir in the garlic, paprika, turmeric and red pepper flakes; cook 1 minute, until fragrant.

 Tags: chickenchicken mozambique